nathantsoi/btg/README.md

 Citation:

 ```
-@article{tsoi2022btg,
-  author        = {Tsoi, Nathan and Candon, Kate and Li, Deyuan and Milkessa, Yofti and V\'{a}zquez, Marynel},
+@inproceedings{tsoi2022bridging,
   title         = {Bridging the Gap: Unifying the Training and Evaluation of Neural Network Binary Classifiers},
+  author        = {Tsoi, Nathan and Candon, Kate and Li, Deyuan and Milkessa, Yofti and V{\'a}zquez, Marynel},
-  journal       = {Advances in Neural Information Processing Systems},
+  booktitle     = {Advances in Neural Information Processing Systems},
   year          = {2022}
 }
 ```

+> If you would like to use a BtG loss in your research, simply install the pypi package: `pip install torch-btg`, import the desired loss such as F1-Score loss `from torch_btg.loss import f1_loss`, and optimize as usual after setting the `criterion = fb_loss(beta=1.0)`.

 ## Dependencies